Elijah-Angell/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?
+(1:i would tell them its very important because if someone goes to you website and either the fonts to small or the color messes with them they will leave your site
+)
 2. Talk about 3 different things you can do to ensure your website is accessible.
+(2. put a view meta tag on your html, and responsive break points,and and scaleable units)

 3. How would you explain the concept of a variable to someone new to programming?
+(3:varibles are used to store data you plain on using as an argument)

 4. What is the purpose of using functions in code?
+(4 :function is a set of statements that perform a task)

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.